petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. Hover over the Search Results widget, click *Actions* (![Actions Button](../../images/icon-actions.png)) in the top right corner of the widget, and select *Configuration*.

+   !!! note
-   **Note**: The Search Results widget should look blank, towards the bottom right side of the layout.
+       The Search Results widget should look blank, towards the bottom right side of the layout.

    ![The Search Results widget should look blank.](./creating-claritys-commerce-content/images/07.png)